kevin-chalmers/set10108/labs/lab02/README.md

 }
 ```

-Note the use of the `ref` function.
-This is how we create a reference to pass into our thread functions.
+Note the use `ref`.
+This is how we create a reference to pass to our thread functions.
 The interactions between these threads have been organised so that you will get the following output:

 ```shell
 Task 1 sleeping for 3 seconds